NREL/openstudio-model-articulation-gem/lib/measures/create_bar_from_doe_building_type_ratios/README.md

 The second approach is ideal when you know more about the conditions of a specific condition and allows you to enter an integer for reach cardinal direction with arguments named `Number of North facing stories with party wall` etc. You can for example have a 5 story building that has a 1 story building to the west, a 3 story building to the east, a 2 story building to the north, and exterior exposure to the south.
 If you are using this as part of a parametric study where number of stories is changeling and you want all of a specific facade to be adjacent to a building that is taller, You can enter an large value such as 99 for the value; the overly large value relative to number of stories in the building will not create any issues.

-The ability to model what is essence party floor/ceilings in your model are controlled through two bool arguments named `Is the Bottom Story Exposed to Ground` and `Is the Top Story an Exterior Roof`
+The ability to model what is in essence party floor/ceilings in your model are controlled through two bool arguments named `Is the Bottom Story Exposed to Ground` and `Is the Top Story an Exterior Roof`

 ![Party Wall](./docs/party.png?raw=true)
 *1 story Party wall on south, 2 story on east, story multipliers not enabled*